Parametric Semidefinite Programming: Geometry of the Trajectory of Solutions: Introduction

-The goal of \eqref{primal_sdp} is to optimize a time-varying linear objective over a non-linear time-varying feasible region, whose dependence is restricted to the right-hand side of the equality constraints.
+The goal of \eqref{primal_sdp} is to optimize a linear objective function over a feasible region defined by non-linear constraints, {where the data of the problem depend on the parameter $t$, which we will often refer to as time}.
 The objective is to minimize the scalar product $\langle C(t),X\rangle$ between two matrices of $\mathbb{S}^n$, the vector space of symmetric matrices of size $n$ with real entries.
-The time-varying feasible region is an intersection of the semidefinite cone $\mathbb{S}^n_+=\{X\in\mathbb{S}^n\ |\ v^TXv\ge0,\ \forall v\in \mathbb{R}^n\}$ with a time-varying affine subspace described by linear equations.
+The {parametric} feasible region is an intersection of the semidefinite cone $\mathbb{S}^n_+=\{X\in\mathbb{S}^n\ |\ v^TXv\ge0,\ \forall v\in \mathbb{R}^n\}$ with a {parametric} affine subspace described by linear equations.
 The notation $X\succeq0$ is a shortcut for $X \in \mathbb{S}^n_+$.
-The notation $\mathcal{A}(t)[X]=b(t)$ models linear equations that $X$ must also satisfy: $\langle A_i(t),X\rangle=b_i(t)$ for $i=1,\dots,m,$ where $A_i(t) \in \mathbb{S}^n$ are given matrices and $b_i(t)$ are given time-varying scalars.
+The notation $\mathcal{A}(t)[X]=b(t)$ models linear equations that $X$ must also satisfy: $\langle A_i(t),X\rangle=b_i(t)$ for $i=1,\dots,m,$ where $A_i(t) \in \mathbb{S}^n$ are given matrices and $b_i(t)$ are given scalars { depending on the parameter $t$}.
 Thus, problem $(P_t)$ is convex and its feasible region at any value of parameter $t\in T$ is an affine section of the semidefinite cone, often referred to as a \textit{spectrahedron}.
+In Section \ref{sec: prelim}, we present our notation in more detail.

-TV-SDP appears in numerous applications.
-For example, in power systems, semidefinite programming relaxations of the so-called alternating-current optimal power flow (ACOPF) are very successful, cf. \citet{lavaei2011zero}.
-Tracking of a trajectory of solutions to ACOPF with supply and demand varying over time is crucial for a transmission system operator, who decides on the activation of ancillary services to balance the transmission system, cf. \citet{liu2018coordinate}.

-In general, our goal is to understand certain properties of such solution trajectories, which would make it possible to design algorithms for TV-SDP with guarantees on their performance.
+\restoregeometry Parametric SDP appears in numerous applications, where the parameter often coincides with time.
+For example, in power systems, semidefinite programming relaxations of the so-called alternating-current optimal power flow (ACOPF) are very successful, cf. \cite{lavaei2011zero}.
+Tracking of a trajectory of solutions to ACOPF with supply and demand varying over time is crucial for a transmission system operator, who decides on the activation of ancillary services to balance the transmission system, cf. \cite{liu2018coordinate}.
+In general, our goal is to understand certain properties of such solution trajectories, which would make it possible to design algorithms for {parametric} SDP with guarantees on their performance.